 Side effects of radiation are usually restricted to the area that has been radiated and can include:

 It’s important to talk with your radiology team about strategies to deal with these side effects.
 Some self-care approaches you can take include:

-Immune checkpoint inhibitors such as cemiplimab rev up the immune system and cause a range of side effects.
+Immune checkpoint inhibitors such as cemiplimab and pembrolizumab rev up the immune system and cause a range of side effects.
 These can be considered autoimmune in nature.
 The figure below shows the body systems that can be involved.